 Christ died for us so that He could send His Spirit to us (John 14:15 - 17).
-Just before Jesus went back to His Father, He told the disciples to stay in Jerusalem and wait for a Helper that his Father had promised to send to them (Luke 24:49).
-That helper was the POWER of God in the Holy Spirit The disciples stayed in Jerusalem and on Pentecost they received this POWER!
+Just before he went back to His Father, He told the disciples to stay in Jerusalem and wait for a Helper that his Father had promised to send to them (Luke 24:49).
+That helper was the POWER of God in the Holy Spirit.
+The disciples stayed in Jerusalem and on Pentecost they received this POWER!
 It came on like the sound of a strong wind.

 It must have sounded like a storm on the day of Pentecost.
 The sound filled the whole house and something like fire separated and stood over each person and they were all filled with the Holy Spirit and began to speak in different languages (Acts 2:1 - 4)!

 God compares his Holy Spirit to fire, wind, and water, the common physical elements of power.
 We can see fire and water and the power they can wield, but we cannot see the wind, however, we can see it's power.
 Whether it is a gentle breeze, lightly lifting the leaves of trees or a violent storm, uprooting trees and tearing down buildings, there is no denying the power of wind!
 Neither is there any denying the power of his Spirit.
 But we can deny ourselves the very power that he wants to give us, the power to SAVE THE WORLD!
 By refusing to obey him we are refusing the gift of the Holy Spirit.

 Demonstrate what you have learned

 After all the activities, story and projects have been completed by the child, have him or her demonstrate to another family member one or more of the following.

 Tell a grown-up how we can get REAL "super" power from God and what that "super" power allows us to do.